greg-js/arch-wiki-md-repo/wiki/_content/english/Beginners' guide.md

 #### Using parted in interactive mode

-All the examples provided below make use of *parted*, as it can be used for both UEFI/GPT and BIOS/MBR.
+All the examples provided below use *parted*, because it can be used for both UEFI/GPT and BIOS/MBR.
 It will be launched in *interactive mode*, which simplifies the partitioning process and reduces unnecessary repetition by automatically applying all partitioning commands to the specified device.

 In order to start operating on a device, execute: